GreatApe42069/royalties-doginals/README.md

 ℹ️ This is a fork/based on [apezord/ord-dogecoin](https://github.com/apezord/ord-dogecoin)

+## Doginals Optimization & Improvement Proposal to Update Doginals.js for Royalties, Enforcement of Royalties, and possibly Collection Metadata

-# ‼️ DISCLAIMER: THIS CODE MAY STILL HAVE BUGS️, STILL IN DEVELOPMENT AND TESTING STAGES
+# ‼️ DISCLAIMER: THIS CODE IS A PROPOSAL AND MAY STILL HAVE BUGS️, STILL IN DEVELOPMENT AND TESTING STAGES....

 ## Overview